Skip to main content

 How do I manage live bats?

-If someone has been bitten or scratched by a bat, you must contact public health or a physician for an assessment.
-If a pet had been in contact with a bat, the animal owner should contact their veterinarian for assessment.
-If captured, the bat can be tested for rabies.
-If the bat is still alive and you are comfortable catching the bat, follow these steps:
+If someone has been bitten or scratched by a bat, or had contact with a bat, you must contact public health or a healthcare provider for an assessment.
+If a pet has been in contact with a bat, the owner should contact their veterinarian for assessment.
+Do not attempt to capture the bat if you have not had previous contact with it, as this will increase your chance of contact with a potentially rabid animal.

 • If the bat is inside, close all doors and windows in the area.